-There is a general consensus among scientists, regional bodies, and governments that excess fishing capacity exists in most of the tuna purse seine fisheries and large-scale longline fisheries, and that the problem of overfishing is principally the result of open-access fishing and related excess fishing capacity.
+Fisheries scientists, regional bodies, and governments agree that excess fishing capacity already exists in most tuna purse-seine fisheries and large-scale longline fisheries — and that fleet capacity continues to grow.

-In the ISSF capacity conservation measure, the tuna industry is urged to support only those vessels that are on the water unless new vessels are replacing existing fishing vessels that are taken completely out of service.
+Our capacity conservation measures urge ISSF participating tuna companies to support only those vessels that are on the water, unless new vessels are replacing existing fishing vessels that are taken completely out of service.
+Companies are audited yearly on their conformance.